 The importance of showing sensitivity during this exciting and frustrating time.Embed from Getty Images

-In these next few weeks and months, your student will learn which colleges she’s been accepted to and whether she received enough financial aid to afford to attend any of them.
+In these next few weeks and months, your student will learn which colleges they’ve been accepted to and whether they received enough financial aid to afford to attend any of them.
 This can be a time filled with lots to celebrate for your family or some disappointment.
 With that in mind, here’s advice on how to conduct yourself through the process.

 Celebrate appropriately Lucky you if your teen keeps receiving acceptance after acceptance.
-But be aware that other kids, maybe your son’s best friend, ended up with a rejection from some of those same schools.
+But be aware that other kids, maybe your child’s best friend, ended up with a rejection from some of those same schools.
 So while you’re blasting praise on your teen all over social media for getting into another college, realize other parents are consoling devastated children who didn’t get into that same school, possibly their top choice.
-I’m sure you’ve shared your excitement and pride with your son in-person, so if you’re determined to spread the news publicly, post something along the lines of “it’s great to get some acceptances under our belt” and then announce your student’s final choice once he makes his decision in the spring.
+I’m sure you’ve shared your excitement and pride with your child in-person, so if you’re determined to spread the news publicly, post something along the lines of “it’s great to get some acceptances under our belt” and then announce your student’s final choice once they make their decision in the spring.
 Send private messages or e-mails to family and friends who will want to hear the good news.

 Knowing that, I strongly discourage you from talking behind other parents’ backs about how their children didn’t deserve their acceptance or blame it on their ethnicity, connection to someone at the college, etc. The same goes for financial aid packages.
 Try to negotiate with a college for more aid for your student instead of complaining about another kid’s award.

 Consider that more than half of college students change their majors Pre-med.
 Pre-law.
 Business.
 Engineering.
 Theatre.
 Neuroscience.
 Education.
-All these majors sound impressive, but the chances of your teenager sticking with hers are 50-50.
-Learn to say your teen “plans to study [fill in the blank],” this way if she decides she’s better suited for another major later, it’s no big deal.
+All these majors sound impressive, but the chances of your teenager sticking with theirs are 50-50.
+Learn to say your teen “plans to study [fill in the blank],” this way if they decide they’re better suited for another major later, it’s no big deal.

 Support another kid’s choice of major, too.
 Sometimes a student’s abilities in the area don’t appear obvious, but remember, that’s why people go to college, to learn and develop the skills they need to succeed.

-If your student finds her options limited even though she did all the right things—worked hard all four years of high school, met admissions and financial aid deadlines, etc.—be supportive and proud and help her find the positives, like that she’s going to college, which was the main goal.
+If your student finds their options limited even though they did all the right things—worked hard all four years of high school, met admissions and financial aid deadlines, etc.—be supportive and proud and help them find the positives, like that they’re going to college, which was the main goal.
 For kids who end up facing only disappointment, too many rejections and/or limited aid, read my post on how to quickly come up with Plan B.